How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 Dealing With Disputes

-If you disagree with the charges listed in the Conditional Payment Letter or Final Demand Letter, your attorney can file a formal appeal.
-Although the process can be time-consuming, it’s often worth pursuing when unrelated medical expenses have been included..
+If you disagree with the charges listed in the Conditional Payment Letter or Final Demand Letter, your attorney can file a Medicare lien appeal.
+Although the process can be time-consuming, it’s often worth pursuing when unrelated medical expenses have been included.
+How much time it take to negotiate medical liens varies by case, but disputes typically add several weeks to the overall timeline.

 Lien disputes can slow down your payout.
 Long lawsuit timelines can create even more delays in your recovery.